Somewhere a cleaner

 Through songs, rhymes, deeply insightful poems and poignant small stories, this anthology gives a voice to a profession both invisible and indispensable.

 “Having walked the corridors of hospitals for more than a few years, I can tell you that cleaners can sometimes be the best doctors of all.
 And now I find they can write some great poems too.

 This book is wonderfully democratic.
 The art here is in the work done before and beyond the writing.
 The endless picking up, mopping, smoothing and shining.
 These are poems with strong forearms.
 My deepest congratulations to every poet in this collection – and my long overdue thanks.
 I will never walk on a neatly mopped floor again.” – Glenn Colquhoun

-Available from November 2020 from Landing Press and good New Zealand bookstores.
+Available from Landing Press and good New Zealand bookstores.

 Landing Press is a small cooperative press based in Wellington.
 It publishes poetry that many people can enjoy.